EthanNguyenDev/aws-resource-tagging-reminder/README.md

 # aws-resource-tagging-reminder
 Automate email alert to send to resource creators those who haven't done required tagging, this is to help platform team to charge infra cost back to application team BU.
+This is enabled by: AWS Lambda, SES, SNS, CloudTrail, CloudWatch, DynamoDB, Cloudformation.